Bells of the Rockies Members

 Diana Bleignier The first time I heard bells I fell in love with them and knew I wanted to be part of this type of musical group.
 I love playing in my church bell choir and always look forward to the Sundays playing in worship service.

-I’m a native of Windsor, but now reside in Greeley with my husband and Patches
+I’m a native of Windsor, but now reside in Greeley with my husband, Patches our beautiful

-our beautiful Calico cat.
-I have four grown children and three adorable
+Calico cat, and Skipper, our little Shih Tzu.
+I have four grown children and four adorable

-grandchildren; Logan, Caitlin and Thea.
+grandchildren; Logan, Caitlin, Thea, and Evangeline.
 My husband and I enjoy traveling to

 the outdoors, especially hiking and playing golf.
 I am a